-If you or a member of your family has suffered from mesothelioma and you believe there could be a link between the illness and an employer’s negligence then you could have a valid mesothelioma claim.
+If you or a member of your family has suffered from mesothelioma and you believe there could be a link between the illness and an employer’s negligence talk to us about mesothelioma compensation claims.

-A mesothelioma is an incurable form of cancer which affects people who have been exposed to asbestos, often in the workplace.
+Mesothelioma is an incurable form of cancer that affects people who have been exposed to asbestos, often in the workplace.
 It is a debilitating and painful condition that affects the family and friends of sufferers.

 Am I At Risk Of Mesothelioma?

 The main cause of mesothelioma is exposure to asbestos in the workplace.
 This material was used heavily in a range of different public and private sector buildings, particularly during the middle of the last century.
 The awareness of the dangers of asbestos did not come to the fore until later on in the seventies and eighties.
 Even though the substance is now banned, it is still present in some buildings and people are beginning to feel the effects of exposure to asbestos, despite it being often several decades ago.

 People who have lived close to areas where there is a lot of asbestos, as well as the wives of the people who worked in environments where asbestos was present, can make a mesothelioma claim as long as there is enough evidence to show third party blame.Make an enquiry

 All types of mesothelioma are fast spreading but rare; the name derives from mesothelial cells which are mutated in people who suffer from the illness.
 Medical professionals like to know as soon as they can how far the cancer has progressed so that they know the correct treatment to give.
 The four main types of mesothelioma are: